Graduate Courses

 HAVC 202: Introduction to Visual Studies Methods (Winter)

 Examines research methods and approaches in a variety of materials, cultures, periods and subjects that are relevant in the discipline of Visual Studies.
 Discussions focus on research and readings by individual VS faculty who share practices, experiences and advice.
 Required seminar for all first-year visual studies graduate students.
-A. Narath
+R. Kyo

-HAVC 204: Grant Writing, Pedagogy, and Professional Development (TBD)
+HAVC 204: Grant Writing, Pedagogy, and Professional Development (Fall)

 Electives